-All support staff newly hired, rehired after termination of their seniority, transferred to another position because of disciplinary or performance reasons, or promoted to a new position are considered probationary employees until the completion of at least 15 contracted weeks.
+All support staff newly hired, rehired after termination of their seniority, transferred to another position because of disciplinary or performance reasons, or promoted to a new position are considered probationary employees until the completion of 15 contracted weeks.
 An extension of the probationary period must be approved by the Chief Human Resources Officer or designee.

-Classified employees are subject to dismissal at any time during the probationary period when their job performance does not merit continuation.
-The discharge of any probationary employee during this period is not subject to review procedures.
-Prior to dismissal, the supervisor must contact Chief Human Resources Officer or designee, who will review the documentation and will assist with the preparation of the recommendation for dismissal letter.
+Classified employees are subject to termination at any time during the probationary period when their job performance does not merit continuation.
+The termination of any probationary employee during this period is not subject to review procedures.